bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-expo-apps.md

 React Native apps built with Expo do not come with native modules.
 Since our build Steps are platform-specific, Bitrise has to eject your app, add and configure the necessary native templates.
 Then our native dependency installer Steps take care of installing any missing native dependencies so that your project is ready for building and shipping.

-The Bitrise project scanner automatically inserts the **\[BETA\] Expo Eject** Step right after the **Run npm command** or **Run yarn command** Steps in your deploy workflow.
+The Bitrise project scanner automatically inserts the **Expo Eject** Step right after the **Run npm command** or **Run yarn command** Steps in your deploy workflow.

+If you do not wish to use the **Expo Eject** Step, you can eject your project locally and commit the native iOS/Android projects as an alternative to using the **Expo Eject** Step in the Workflow.

 ![{{ page.title }}](/img/eject-expo-input-fields.png)

-Let's see which fields you have to fill out when clicking **\[BETA\] Expo Eject** Step!
+If you use the **Expo Eject** Step, let’s see which fields you have to fill out:

 * **Working directory input field:** Provide the path of your project directory.
 * **Expo CLI version:** Provide the Expo CLI version you used for your project.
-* **Username for Expo** and **Password for your Expo account:** Provide your Expo credentials (username and password).
-If your project uses an Expo SDK, you must provide the username and password for your Expo account.
-Without the account, the Expo CLI will choose the plain `--eject-method` and the Expo SDK imports will stop working.
+* **Username for Expo** and **Password for your Expo account** inputs**:** If you add the password and username of your Expo account, the Step will execute the `expo login` command before it would do the `expo eject`.
+You can prevent issues by first logging into your Expo account before ejecting.

-  If your project does not use an Expo SDK then you don’t need to do anything.
-  Just add the step after the `git-clone` step and you are done.
+* **Run expo publish after eject?** input: If you wish to run `expo publish`, you have to set this input to `yes`.
+Please note that to run `expo publish`, you first have to be logged into your Expo account which the Step can do for you if you populate the **Username for Expo** and the **Password for Expo account** inputs as well.

+The **Expo Eject** Step can be followed by any platform-specific Step, for example, build, sign, or test.
+For example, you could use the **Xcode Archive & Export for iOS** Step for iOS.

+{% include message_box.html type="info" title="Publishing to Expo message" content="The **Deploy to** [**Bitrise.io **](http://bitrise.io/)Step does not use Expo commands.
+This Step publishes artifacts to Bitrise and is not specific to a particular platform.
+The artifacts deployed are available on the **APPS & ARTIFACTS** tab on the **Build**’s page of your app and are also available by API.
+An artifact can be an ipa/APK, a file, a log, test results, or any element from the build.

+**Deploy to** [**Bitrise.io **](http://bitrise.io/)Step doesn't publish to [expo.io](https://docs.expo.io/workflow/publishing/).
+If it is needed, set the **Run expo publish after eject?** input of the **Eject Expo** Step to `yes`.
+Be aware that in that case you have to provide your username and password for your Expo account to publish to [expo.io.](http://expo.io/)"%}

 ### Native dependencies

 The **Install missing Android SDK components** Step installs the missing native dependencies for your Android project.
 This Step is by default included in your deploy workflow.

-If you've been using the ExpoKit to develop your app, the **Run CocoaPods install** Step is automatically added to your deploy workflow to take care of any missing iOS dependencies.

 ## Testing your app